 It’s important to understand how an asbestos settlement in a civil case differs from a sentence in a criminal case.
 In a criminal case, wrongdoers are declared “guilty” and punished with prison time.
 For defendants in a civil case, punishment means being forced to pay financial compensation.

 No amount of financial compensation can make up for the loss you’ve suffered, but an asbestos settlement is an effective form of justice that holds negligent asbestos companies accountable for their actions.
-While an asbestos settlement can help improve the quality of your life by:
+An asbestos settlement can help improve the quality of your life by:

 - Paying for expensive medical treatments